Quran translations: Urdu

-The first Modern Urdu translation Mouzeh i Quran was done by Shah Abdul Qadir, son of Shah Waliullah, in 1826.LITERARY NOTES: A linguistic perspective on Urdu translations of Quran A translation of Quran in both Hindi and Urdu was done by Imam Ahmed Raza Khan in 1911 named as Kanzul Iman.
+The first Modern Urdu translation Mouzeh i Quran was done by Shah Abdul Qadir, son of Shah Waliullah, in 1826.
+A translation of Quran in both Hindi and Urdu was done by Imam Ahmed Raza Khan in 1911 named as Kanzul Iman.
 One of the authentic translations of the Qur'an in Urdu was done by Abul A'la Maududi and was named Tafhimu'l-Qur'an.
 Molana Ashiq Elahi Merathi also translated the Qur'an in Urdu.
 Tafseer e Merathi is a renowned translation of Qur'an along with tarsier and Shan e Nazool in Urdu by Ashiq Ilahi Bulandshahri, In 1961 Mafhoom-ul-Quran was written by Ghulam Ahmed Perwez.
 In 1985, Maulana Wahiduddin Khan wrote the Urdu Translation and Commentary titled Tazkirul Quran.
 He also translated Quran in Hindi.
 Arshad Madani & Pro Sulaiman translated Hindi Quran titled, Quran Sharif: Anuvad aur Vakhya in 1991.
 Irfan-ul-Qurʻan is an Urdu translation by Muhammad Tahir-ul-Qadri.

-[Mutalaeh Qur'an مطالعہ قرآن] by ABDULLAH, 2014, is an Urdu Translation.